SimplyEdit/json-css/README.md

     var searcher = jsonCSS.init(data);
 ```

-Then you can call the method `query` on the data:
+Then you can call the method `query` on the data, using CSS selectors:

 ```
     var results = searcher.query('title[value~="Stand"]');